alirzx/alirzx/README.md

 ![NeuralNetwork](https://www.nikonsmallworld.com/images/photos/2020/_photo800/No9-JasonKirk_2Neurons.jpg)

-# Hi there, I'm Alira hshmi
+# Hi there, I'm Alira hshm

 Welcome to my GitHub profile!
 I'm a passionate **Software Engineer** with a Bachelor's degree and over **3 years of experience** in **Artificial Intelligence (AI)** and **Machine Learning (ML)**.
 My primary focus is on **Machine Learning** and **Computer Vision**, and I have built several strong repositories in these fields.
 I'm also deeply interested in **Brain-Computer Interfaces (BCI)**, **Computational Neuroscience**, and **EEG Processing**.
 Understanding how the human mind works is a lifelong passion and a driving force in my life.